unobtanium-official/Unobtanium/doc/README.md

 ### OSX

-Drag Bitcoin-Qt to your applications folder, and then run Bitcoin-Qt.
+Drag Unobtanium-Qt to your applications folder, and then run Unobtanium-Qt.

 ### Need Help?